 Authentication Check

-If you just need to check if you're authenticated or not, you can use the more straightforward AuthenticatorService
+If you just need to check if you're authenticated or not, you can use the more straightforward AuthenticatorService to access the authStatus string.
+The authStatus string can represent the following states:

 The

-state only occurs when theAuthenticator
+configuringstate only occurs when theAuthenticatoris first loading.

 <!-- Render loading if authStatus is still configuring -->